 Our expert team of ear, nose and throat specialists at our Del Rey MD locations in Marina Del Rey, Long Beach, Bakersfield, Los Angeles, and surrounding Southern California, are highly skilled in assessing whether your condition can benefit from having septoplasty surgery.
 After an in-depth consultation, one of our physicians can assess the best treatment plan to ease your symptoms.

 You may need to have septoplasty because your septum is bending to the left or the right in one direction.
 The condition can impede airflow through your nose.
 Breathing can become difficult, and you have to rely on breathing through your mouth, which causes dryness and can interrupt sleeping at night.

 On occasion, patients undergo septoplasty due to a sinus surgery or a tumor removal.
 In addition, you may need septoplasty if you have tried non-surgical treatments for obstructive sleep apnea or a snoring problem and they have been unsuccessful.

 Typically patients come in and see one of our surgeons so we can assess if they are a good candidate for the procedure.
-A member of our ENT team at our Del Rey MD locations in Marina del Rey, Long Beach, Lancaster, and Bakersfield can carry out a CT scan in-office, which will detect a deviated septum.
+A member of our ENT team at our Del Rey MD locations in Marina Del Rey, Long Beach, Bakersfield, Los Angeles, and surrounding Southern California can carry out a CT scan in-office, which will detect a deviated septum.